Risk Factors

 Risks factors for prostate cancer

 Risk factors for prostate cancer are anything that increase your chance of developing the disease.
-Age and family history are proven risk factors for prostate cancer.
+Age, family history, genetic changes such as BRCA2 mutations and Black sub-Saharan ancestry are proven risk factors for prostate cancer.

 Age – what are the risks as men get older?